9 Positive Signs After Embryo Transfer

 Q: What test confirms pregnancy after IVF?

 A: A pregnancy test confirms pregnancy after IVF.
-This test is typically done around two weeks after the embryo transfer and detects the presence of HCG in the blood or urine.
+This test is typically done around two weeks after the embryo and detects the presence of HCG in the blood or urine.
 Ultrasounds may also be done to confirm the pregnancy and monitor the growth of the embryo.

 Q: How soon after embryo transfer can you do a pregnancy test?

-A: It is recommended to wait at least two weeks after the embryo transfer before taking a pregnancy test.
+A: It is recommended to wait at least two weeks after the embryo before taking a pregnancy test.
 This allows time for the embryo to implant in the uterine lining and for HCG levels to rise enough to be detected by the test.

 Q: What are the chances of success with embryo transfer?